stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard/categories-management.md

 # Categories management

-Administrator can access the categories management in Team > Dashboard > Categories
+Administrators can access the categories management in Team > Dashboard > Categories

 ## Create category
 1. Click Add button
-2. Choose the inventory to assigne the catagory
+2. Choose the inventory to assign the catagory
 3. Enter the name of the category
 4. Choose the dependency if any
-5. If your category is related to clinical samples you may want to enter IRB refernce and expiry (optional)
+5. If your category is related to clinical samples you may want to enter IRB reference and expiry (optional)
 6. Switch the required parameters for the category
 7. Click Create button

 ::: tip
 Add a sub-category directly from the overview of <mark>Categories</mark>
-1. Click Action button on the right of the catagory
+1. Click Action button on the right of the category
 2. Select Add
 3. The dependency is pre-filled
 4. Enter the information as stated above